dagimene/aotjs/README.md

 By default, the servers will run in the following ports:

-- HAL API will run in PORT 3000.
+- HAL API will run in port **3000**.
+Try http://localhost:3000/apis/v0/films.
-- GraphQL API will run in PORT 4000.
+- GraphQL API will run in port **4000**.
+Open GraphiQL in http://localhost:4000/graphql.
-- Mock Server will run in PORT 5000.
+- Mock Server will run in port **5000**.
+Open GraphiQL in http://localhost:5000/graphql.

 ```
 npm start